Legendary | Worth driving from anywhere

 Question: If you had time for only one meal in New Orleans, where would you go?

-Answer: To strangle the idiot who planned the trip.
+Answer: Galatoire’s in New Orleans, LA.
 It would be criminal to come to New Orleans with time for only one meal.
 Few cities are blessed with so many extremely compelling eateries — plain and fancy, old-school and cutting edge, oyster bars, sandwich shops, taverns, cafeterias, humble shacks, and culinary palaces.

 A surfeit of options makes the menu a decision-making challenge.
 Do you like crab meat?
 Have it au gratin, ravigote, Sardou, Saint-Pierre, maison, or Yvonne.
 Shrimp?
 That’s available Clemenceau, Creole, Marguery, au vin, etouffee, deep-fried, and the kitchen’s famous remoulade (which bears little resemblance to remoulades anywhere else).
 There are seven kinds of potato, nine different omelets and egg dishes, and a choice of soups that includes oyster-artichoke, Creole gumbo, and turtle.
 Galatoire’s is not particularly famous for its salads, but if you are passionate for garlic, the simply named “green salad with garlic” will knock your socks off.
 Its garlic punch is so huge that it verges on hurt.

 We’ve sampled only a fraction of what Galatoire’s offers, and not once have we been disappointed.
 More often, we are inspired to rave that the plate before us holds what surely is the paradigm of whatever it’s supposed to be.